I pride myself on being more than just someone to listen, but someone to help you look at things a different way.

 My personal counseling style is warm, interactive and directive.
 I strive to develop a trusting and accepting atmosphere where my clients can relax and express their concerns freely.
 Through the relationship I build with my clients, I guide them to an understanding of the cause for their thoughts and feelings.
 I take the time to understand each client in order to tailor their treatment to their unique circumstances.
 In my practice, I thoroughly believe that a connection between therapist and client is the foundation for healing and change.
 It is an honor to provide the services that I do.
 My goal is to facilitate a nonjudgmental safe place for healing.

-I am fluent in both English and my native Spanish.
-I work with adults, couples and adolescents.
+I am fluent in both English and my native Spanish & I work with adults.
 If you feel it is the right time for change, I hope to assist you on your path to growth and self-discovery.

-I am a member of the Licensed Professional Counselors Association of Georgia.
-I am also certified by the National Board of Certified Counselors.
+I am certified by the National Board of Certified Counselors.

 My areas of expertise: